KastnerRG/Read_the_docs/docs/axi4.rst

 		memcpy(out, (const float*) buff, len * sizeof(float));
 	}

+Note that we had to include `string.h` to be able to use `memcopy`.
+Additionally, we use `memcopy` instead of a for-loop (as used in AXI-streaming) to force Vivado HLS to infer an AXI4-Burst.
+Sometimes Vivado HLS will not infer this from a for-loop, but will for `memcopy`.

 Download and unzip `axi4_burst.zip <https://bitbucket.org/akhodamoradiUCSD/237c_data_files/downloads/axi4_burst.zip>`_ that contains the above code.
 Generate your project using the provided script.tcl file: